pySRURGS/pyGOURGS/README.md

 Each base operation takes one unit of time to perform.
 In the included example, the simulation stops running after 600 time units.

+In the `examples/ant.py` file, we run a search for the ideal search strategy using uniform random global search.

 ## API

 [Documentation](https://pysrurgs.github.io/pyGOURGS/)